|System(s): Sega Mega Drive, Mega-CD, 32X|

-Gens Rerecording, formerly known as Gens Movie Test, is a modification of the highly popular Gens emulator by Stéphane Dallongeville (also known as Stef).
-This modification includes slowdown, recording and playback of controller input logs, dumping of AVI files, and Lua scripting.
-This emulator is primarily used by the TASVideos community, and was created and modified by Jyzero, Nitsuja, and Upthorn.
+Gens Re-Recording, formerly known as Gens Movie Test, is a modified version of the Sega Mega Drive emulator Gens by Stéphane Dallongeville.
+It was developed by Jyzero, Nitsuja, and Upthorn and is based upon the Gens version 2.12 source code.
+The modification includes slowdown, recording and playback of controller input logs, dumping of AVI files, and Lua scripting.
+This emulator is primarily used by the TASVideos community.

 It is easily possible to create 100% DVD compliant video from the 320x240 Gens Movie Test raw emulator output.
 This requires Avisynth, the MPEG-2 encoder of your choice - a recommendation is TMPGEnc (but any MPEG-2 encoder can be used as long as it properly supports interlaced video) and AC3Machine (using BeSweet as it's AC3 encoder).
 This can also require lots of hard drive space depending on the length of the movie.
 NTSC video is dealt with primarily in this guide, but can be easily modified to generate PAL instead, although I haven't done so myself.